Ikytsu/Easier-BrainFuck-Intepreter/README.md

 - The interpreter allows values between -2,147,483,648 and 2,147,483,647.
 - The default behavior permits a wide range of choices.
 - Pointer cursor values must be between 0 and 30000.
+- The interpreter is made to be already compatible with your normal brainfuck program, just make sure to don't have in commentary the instructions listed here

 ## Features